n0lavar/cp_red_npc_generator/README.md

                         general is a world-class character.
 Rank determines how advanced an NPC's skills are and how cool his equipment is.
-  --role {rockerboy,solo,netrunner,tech,medtech,media,exec,lawman,fixer,nomad,civilian,booster}
+  --role {rockerboy,solo,netrunner,tech,medtech,media,exec,lawman,fixer,nomad,civilian}
                         An occupation the NPC is known by on The Street.
-                        `civilian` means that this is just a regular human, `booster` means that this is a street mook with some fighting skills, but without any specialization.
+                        `civilian` means that this is just a regular human.
                         The role can determine the equipment and the direction of the NPC's skills.
-The default value is `booster`.
+The default value is `solo`.
   --seed SEED           A number for a random engine.
 The same seed will
                         always give the same result when the other arguments are unchanged.
 The default is 0, which means "use unix